Wild Alaskan Company

 Fish Taco Bowl with Black Bean and Corn Salsa

-For this fish taco bowl recipe, we pair baked rockfish with simple Mexican-inspired flavors, garnishing the bowl with a high fiber black bean and corn salsa.
+For this fish taco bowl recipe, we pair baked white fish with simple Mexican-inspired flavors, garnishing the bowl with a high fiber black bean and corn salsa.
 The option to use cauliflower rice — instead of white rice — helps to lower the carb content of the dish.
-Rockfish is a high protein, low fat variety of fish, making it a great lean protein to include in a low carbohydrate diet.

 About Brooke Scheller, DCN, CNS: